 STRUCTURE, OCCURRENCE AND BIOLOGY

 In 1951, proteins that were soluble in organic solvents such as chloroform-methanol were found in rat brain myelin by Folch and Lees (better known for devising the most common method for lipid extraction), who coined the term ‘proteolipid’.
 However it was another twenty years before it was shown that these contained covalently bound fatty acids and so differed from the plasma lipoproteins.
 Such lipid-modified proteins are now known to be widespread in nature with a variety of important functions in animals, plants and bacteria.
 Proteolipids can be defined as all proteins containing containing covalently bound lipid moieties, including fatty acids, isoprenoids, cholesterol and glycosylphosphatidylinositol.
 The last of these ('GPI-anchored proteins') are discussed elsewhere in these web pages.
 The term ‘lipoprotein’ is also used to describe such compounds on occasion, but to avoid confusion this might be better reserved for the non-covalently linked lipid-protein complexes of the type found in plasma.

-It is a curious but important fact that the two main types of protein with fatty acid modifications to have been described from eukaryotic organisms both contain saturated fatty acid components, i.e. those with only myristoyl and those with predominantly palmitoyl moieties, each with a distinctive type of linkage, amide or thiol ester, respectively.
+It is a curious but important fact that the two main types of protein with fatty acid modifications to have been described from eukaryotic organisms contain saturated fatty acid components, i.e. those with only myristoyl and those with predominantly palmitoyl moieties, each with a distinctive type of linkage, amide or thiol ester, respectively.
 Prenylated lipids contain an isoprenoid group linked via a sulfur atom (thiol ether bond) to the protein.

 A further important class of proteolipids contains a linkage to cholesterol in addition to N-palmitoylation, the ‘hedgehog’ signalling proteins, while bacteria contain proteolipids with N-acyl- and S-diacylglycerol groups attached to an N-terminal cysteine.

 Modification with lipids occurs after synthesis of the proteins and the effect is to change them from a generally hydrophilic nature to one that is hydrophobic at one end at least, facilitating the interaction with membranes.
 Protein S-palmitoylation occurs at the membrane surface, while S-prenylation and N-myristoylation are brought about by cytoplasmic enzymes.
 It is now clear that such modifications are important in determining the activities of proteins and in targeting them to specific subcellular membrane domains, including the rafts or caveolae in plasma membranes.
 Thus, both myristoylated and palmitoylated proteins are targeted to rafts (as are the GPI-anchored proteins), but prenylated lipids are not.
 It is significant that many signalling proteins (e.g. receptors, G-proteins, protein tyrosine kinases) and often their substrates are modified by lipids with implications for the relevant signalling events at the cell surface.
 Many of these proteolipids are related to human disease states and are potential pharmacological targets.
 For example, deregulation of palmitoylation has been associated with cancer, mental retardation and schizophrenia.

 1. N-Myristoylated Proteins